verdexlab/verdex/README.md

 🎯 Currently, Verdex supports detecting versions of **Keycloak** and **NextCloud** (see [Products](https://verdex-docs.mintlify.app/essentials/products) documentation).

+⚠️ Any unauthorized use of Verdex to analyze or exploit online services is strictly prohibited and violates both our license agreement and applicable laws. **Verdex must be used with explicit authorization from the owner or administrator of the targets being scanned**.

 ## 📖 Documentation
 The entire tool documentation is available at [https://verdex-docs.mintlify.app](https://verdex-docs.mintlify.app)